 No WVSOM employee or any of the employee's relatives and no firm, corporation, association, partnership, sole proprietorship or other business association in which the employee or any of the employees relatives is or are an officer, director, agent, attorney, representative, employee, partner or employer, to the employee's actual knowledge, is or has entered into any kind of relationship or transaction with WVSOM or its partners or affiliates to provide supplies, material, equipment, contractual services or any other articles or things used thereby or furnished thereto, which presents an actual or potential conflict of interest with WVSOM or its partners or affiliates.
 This includes any entity in which the employee or the employee's relative owns, is a majority stockholder or has a majority interest.
 As used herein, "relatives" means spouses, brothers and sisters and their spouses, parents and grandparents and their spouses, children and their spouses, and grandchildren and their spouses.
+As used herein, "partners or affiliates" includes, but is not limited to, the WVSOM Foundation, Inc., the West Virginia School of Osteopathic Medicine Clinic, Inc., d/b/a Robert C. Byrd Clinic, the Mountain State Osteopathic Postdoctoral Training Institutions, Inc. (MSOPTI), and the WVSOM Alumni Association.

-Employees with direct purchasing authority may not have any benefits, direct or indirect, in the purchase of commodities or services.
+of commodities or services.
 Employees may not accept or receive, directly or indirectly, from any person, firm, or corporation, any items, or have an interest in any bid, contract or purchase, by rebate, gift or otherwise, any money or item of value, or any promise, obligation, or contract for future reward or compensation.